-Global Drilling Services' revenue in 2021 was \$614.8 million, an increase of 34.7% from \$456.3 million in 2020.
-The year-overyear revenue increase was driven primarily by COVID-19 impacts in 2020 as customers and governments restricted activities.
-Secondarily, an increase in overall market demand and commodity prices has significantly increased year-over-year volume.
+Global Drilling Services' revenue in 2022 was \$723.8 million, an increase of 17.7% from \$614.8 million in 2021.
+The year-over-year revenue increase was driven primarily by additional volumes in the United States, Argentina, and Chile.
 Prices have also steadily increased throughout the year as we have seen inflation and wage pressure.
-Overall price increases for the year ended 31 December 2021 are up \$15.6 million compared to the year ended 31 December 2020.
+Overall price increases for the year ended 31 December 2022 are up 8% compared to the year ended 31 December 2021.
+Unfavorable changes in foreign exchange rates negatively impacted overall revenue by 4% due to the strong U.S. dollar during the year.

-Approximately 87% of Global Drilling Services' revenue for 2021 was derived from major mining companies, including Barrick, Newmont, Rio Tinto, Oz Minerals, Anglogold Ashanti, and Freeport.
-Our top ten Global Drilling Services customers represented approximately 56% of the division's revenue in 2021, with no single contract contributing more than 10% of our consolidated revenue.
+Approximately 88% of Global Drilling Services' revenue for 2022 was derived from major mining companies.
+Our top ten Global Drilling Services customers represented approximately 58% of the division's revenue in 2022, with no single contract contributing more than 10% of our consolidated revenue.